Call us on: 061355298

 Join us for live music, food village, markets, kids zone, show jumping, horse & pony classes, dog show, horticulture, careers village, competitions & lots more!

-Buy tickets online now for Fast Track access into the Show!
+Buy tickets online soon for Fast Track access into the Show!
 Or purchase at the gate on the day.

 There will be FREE Shuttle Buses to and from the Limerick Show: